• Skip to primary navigation

 Instructions

-• Fill in the bundt pan with the remaining chocolate cake batter, make sure to cover the ends of the hearts that are sticking up.
+• Fill in the bundt pan with the remaining chocolate cake batter, and make sure to cover the ends of the hearts that are sticking up.

-• Let cool in the cake pan for 10 minutes before flipping over onto a wire rack and removing from pan.
+• Bake in your oven at 350F degrees for 35-40 minutes until cooked through.
+Let cool in the cake pan for 10 minutes before flipping over onto a wire rack and removing from the pan.

 How to make the chocolate ganache